 November 2, 2017

-When you make your way through the East Coast of Canada on The CAT, the mv Fundy Rose, the mv Confederation, or the mv Holiday Island, you can be rest assured you’ll find amazing adventures, animals from all over the world, and unparalleled views.
+When you make your way through the East Coast of Canada on The CAT, MV Fundy Rose, or Northumberland Ferries, you can be rest assured you’ll find amazing adventures, animals from all over the world, and unparalleled views.
 Along the way, you’ll also learn a thing or two about this unique part of the world.
 To get you started, here are 10 interesting facts about the East Coast of Canada.

 30 minutes from the mv Fundy Rose in Digby, you will find Fort Anne, Canada’s first administered National Historic Site.
 This fort is home to thousands of years of Canadian history.
 During your visit, you can explore an authentic 1797 Officers’ Quarters, learn about the battles that took place in this hotly contested region, and walk through the historical grounds.